 This digital edition of World Economics explores the use and misuse of GDP data, using data to assess the impact on public expenditure and Igors Kasjanovs of the Central Bank of Latvia considers the Middle Income Trap issues facing citizens.

 The latest issue of World Economics visits the topic of measuring wealth.
 Scott MacDonald looks at How Wealthy the Chinese really are while Dariana Tani evaluates the need for establishing a system for natural capital accounts.

 Search the extensive 16 year World Economics archive

-The World Economics Journal archive spans 16 years and over 600+ artilces from Pension Reform, Green Economics, Finance and Investment, Africa to Capital flight and Infrastructure investment benefits.
+The World Economics Journal archive spans 16 years and over 600+ articles from Pension Reform, Green Economics, Finance and Investment, Africa to Capital flight and Infrastructure investment benefits.

 Take a Free Trial

-Sign-up for a free trial to the World Economics Journal web site and download three articles of your choice.
+Sign-up for a free trial to the World Economics Journal web site and download an article of your choice.